yamcs/grafana-yamcs/README.md

 systemctl restart grafana-server
 ```

+**Note:**

-**Note:** This plugin is not yet available from the central Grafana.com plugin directory, that is why for now the use of the `--pluginUrl` argument is required.
+* This plugin is not yet available from the central Grafana.com plugin directory, that is why for now the use of the `--pluginUrl` argument is required.

+* This plugin is unsigned for now.
+As of Grafana 8 you can only use unsigned plugins by adding the following to your `grafana.ini`:

+      allow_loading_unsigned_plugins = yamcs-yamcs-datasource

+  Or, use an environment variable:

+      GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=yamcs-yamcs-datasource

 ## Configuration